Stainless Steel vs Sterling Silver Rings: Which Metal is Better?

 Which metal is better for rings: stainless steel or sterling silver?

-If you’re trying to select between stainless steel and sterling silver for a wedding ring, you need to be informed.
+If you’re trying to select between stainless steel and sterling silver jewelry, you need to be informed.
 While each has a different reputation, the fact of the matter is that there are some very real tradeoffs depending on what metal you select.

-We’ll be covering some of the most important factors you need to consider when selecting the metal for your ring, and ultimately giving a verdict for each category, as well as a final overall suggestion.
+We’ll be covering some of the most important factors you need to consider when selecting the metal for your ring, whether you want silver plating or silver jewelry and ultimately giving a verdict for each category, as well as a final overall suggestion.